Seaford School District

 Seaford School District is a public school district situated in Sussex County in southern Delaware.
-The district encompasses a six-mile radius from the center of Seaford, and serves more than 3,400 students.
+The district encompasses a six-mile radius from the center of Seaford, and serves more than 3,200 students as of 2024.

 Its attendance area includes Seaford, Blades, a small portion of Bridgeville, and their outlying neighborhoods, as well as Concord, Middleford, and Woodland.

+History

+The Seaford Special School District was reorganized into the Seaford School District on July 1, 1969.